 (ISC)² Press Release - (ISC)² Foundation Appoints Renowned Leaders in Security to Coveted Board of Trustees Trustee Positions Open for Additional Candidates

 • Read the release

 Download to learn more

 Through the (ISC)² Foundation, the nearly 100,000 highly skilled members of (ISC)² are devoted to empowering students, teachers and the general public to secure their online life with cyber security education and awareness programs in the community.
-Since the Safe and Secure Online program began in 2006, more than 800 (ISC)² member volunteers have helped close to 100,000 children learn how to protect themselves online and to become responsible digital citizens.
-The Foundation has also awarded hundreds of thousands of dollars in scholarship money to promising cybersecurity students.
-And The Foundation is proud to provide the critical industry research found in our Global Information Security Workforce Study.
+Since the Safe and Secure Online program began in 2006, more than 1,500 (ISC)² member volunteers have helped more than 165,000 children, parents and teachers learn how to protect themselves online and become responsible digital citizens.
+The (ISC)² Foundation, working together with key volunteers, is developing a Senior Citizen presentation that will be released Summer 2015.
+The Foundation has awarded over $400,000 in scholarships to students across the world who are pursuing a degree in cybersecurity.
+And the Foundation is proud to provide the critical industry research found in our Global Information Security Workforce Study.

 Provide InformationSecurity Scholarships